andrea-hidalgo/labyrinth-of-lies/README.md

 #### Stretch goals

-* Stretch goals ONE
-* Stretch goals Two
-* Stretch goals Three
-* Stretch goals Four
+* Expand the storyline
+* Introduce luck element, make players roll a virtual die to determine the outcome.

 ## Challenges:

-Small description of a challange you faced.
+Small description of a challenge you faced.

 ### App Demo: www.linkegoeshere.com